-- 1. To provide an opportunity to reflect on your own feelings and values about abortion and discuss patient interactions that might make you feel uncomfortable - a) To become familiar with situations in which a woman might want an abortion - b) To develop compassion for women who face challenges in using birth control - c) To help decide about the extent to which you will participate in abortion training - 2.
-To use this awareness to identify strategies for maintaining a therapeutic relationship with patients who make decisions about health care with which you may disagree - a) To understand the potential for a judgmental reaction or tone to interfere with the patient-doctor relationship - b) To develop strategies for preventing this interference
+- 1. To provide an opportunity to reflect on your own feelings and values about challenging patients and discuss patient interactions that might make you feel uncomfortable. - 2.
+To use this awareness to identify strategies for maintaining a therapeutic relationship with patients who make decisions about health care with which you may disagree. - a) To understand the potential for a judgmental reaction or tone to interfere with the patientdoctor relationship - b) To develop strategies for preventing this interference